anishgillella/Softlight-assess/README.md

 # Linear
 "Create a new project in Linear"
-"Create an issue with high priority in Linear"
+"Filter issues by high priority in Linear"

-# Asana
+# Jira
-"Add a new task to my project in Asana"
+"Create a task with summary and priority in Jira"

-# GitHub
+# Monday.com
-"Create a new issue in the browser-use repository"
+"Create a bug with status and priority in Monday"
 ```

 ### Programmatic Usage